codinggilm/Budget-App/README.md

 ## Setup/Installation
-To view the app, click https://codinggilm.github.io/Budget-App/ or copy https://codinggilm.github.io/Budget-App/ to your browser and load it.
+To view the app, click https://codinggilm.github.io/Budget-App/ or copy the link to your browser and load it.

 ## Technologies Used
 This app was built using ES5 JavaScript syntax (on purpose).
 The application uses Immediately Invoked Functions Expressions and has an architecture based on Modules built manually.